 There will be plenty of food on hand, too.
 Tasty festival favorites at the 2016 WGBY Asparagus Festival included Flavours of Cook Farm's asparagus ice cream, Hadley Swaz Fried Potatoes, Barstow Burgers, Spoletos, Hillsides Asparagus Pizza, and fare from Wildwood Barbeque.
 Also were "farm-to-truck" food trucks representing The UMass University Club, Simple Gifts Farm, Wheelhouse Farm.
 Locally produced beverages were also served.

 Really want to get a taste of the Valley?

 Kids Fun ‘n Games & Curious George

-In a kids’ area WGBY is calling the Asparagus Sprouts section, children will enjoy:
+In a kids’ area WGBY is called the Asparagus Sprouts section, children enjoy:

 Activity Stations—Engaging displays hosted by numerous community partners.

 Outdoor Games—Active learning games, including Asparagus Pick, which tests a child’s ability to pick asparagus as their grandparents did, and Valley Scramble, an agricultural-themed spinoff of PBS Kids’ Kart Kingdom.